Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

 Just so you know, there is no bread or butter in this recipe, and you don’t have to eat bread and butter with these pickles.
 The name comes from the 1920s when the Fanning family would barter their sweet and sour pickles for bread and butter at the market.

 They could be pickle cousins!
-The difference is the Yum Yum Pickles has almost double the sugar in the recipe than this recipe.
+The difference is that the Yum Yum Pickles have almost double the sugar in the recipe compared to this one.

 You can add more cucumbers to the leftover brine.

-Pour the brine on shredded cabbage and carrots for coleslaw
+Pour the brine on the shredded cabbage and carrots for coleslaw

 Pickle hard-boiled eggs in the brine.

 This is a necessary step in the fermentation pickling process.
 The salt will pull excess water out of the cucumbers, making them crispier and adding flavor.
-Saltwater soaking the cucumbers will help inhibit bacteria growth while at the same time adding important bacteria.
+Soaking the cucumbers in salt water will help inhibit bacterial growth while adding beneficial bacteria.

 I made these and gave some away and everyone who tried them asked me for the recipe.
 Delicous and easy to make….love this recipe!